MESSAGE FROM RAND HOCH, PRESIDENT & FOUNDER

 The Council's current projects include persuading:

-In keeping with PBCHRC’s commitment to promoting equality through education, advocacy, direct action, impact litigation and community outreach, later this year, PBCHRC Vice Chair Jess Blackman, Secretary Rae Franks and Litigation Chair Trent Steele will be participating in Lavender Law, the National LGBT Bar Association Conference in New York.
-While there, Trent will also be participating in the Family Law Institute) Lavender Law brings together the best and brightest legals minds in the country and PBCHRC is proud to continue its relationship the National LGBT Bar Association.
+In keeping with PBCHRC’s commitment to promoting equality through education, advocacy, direct action, impact litigation and community outreach, PBCHRC Vice Chair Jess Blackman, Secretary Rae Franks and Litigation Chair Trent Steele participated in Lavender Law, the National LGBT Bar Association Conference.
+(Trent also participated in the Family Law Institute) Lavender Law brings together the best and brightest legals minds in the country and PBCHRC is proud to continue its relationship the National LGBT Bar Association.

 Since 1988, the Palm Beach County Human Rights Council has worked diligently on behalf of the LGBT community.
 Rest assured, we will continue to do so in 2014 and beyond.

 President and Founder